Shreyassreedhara/Distributed-Operating-System-Principles/Project3/README.md

 Given a file, the same SHA algorithm can be applied on it and can be converted to a 160 bit identifier.
 Based on the this identifier and the node identifier the decision will be taken as to on which node this file has to stored.
 Similarly requesting a file from a node, the node will decide which node to contact, if it doesn't have the file, based on the SHA value of the file requested.

 This is a brief of how the chord network works.
 For detailed explanation [read here](https://en.wikipedia.org/wiki/Chord_(peer-to-peer))

+## Contents of the project

+Chord_master: This file is responsible for initially setting up the chord network by creating the nodes.
+It also maintains the workflow by scheduling the various tasks the nodes have to perform one after the other.
+Finally, it outputs the total average hops for the network after collecting the data from all the nodes.

+Chord_node: This file is responsible for the working of the nodes.
+It has the logic for filling up the lookuptable, fingertable and also to start and finish sending requests to random nodes.

 ## Steps to run the project